 - Don’t overcrowd the pan.
 Cook several batches if needed.

-- 1 1/2 lb skirt steak or flank steak
+- 1 1/2 lb flank steak (You can also use skirt steak or flat iron steak)

 - 1/2 cup soy sauce